djpdim/weatherboard/README.md

 ### This project has the following features:
 * A Search bar for the city location.
-* A card that provides the current weather.
+* A card that provides the current weather
 ** Location, Temp, Humidity, Wind Speed, UV Index.
 * A Card that provides a five day forecast.